 When a person is seriously ill with her eating disorder, many people are attracted to her and maintain a relationship with her as she lives and responds in life with her eating disorder intact.
 They are attracted to the needy, people pleasing, high risk taking person who rarely says no.

-Being in harmony with your true self attracts new and more healthy relationships.
+Being in in recovery and in harmony with her true self attracts more healthy relationships.